BleonaZenelaj/URL-Shortener/README.md

 # URL-Shortener
-For running BE(api) inside the folder api/ run this command: npm run dev
+For running BE(api) inside the folder api/ run these commands:
+1.npm install
+2.npm run dev

-For running FE(client) inside the folder client/ run this command: npm run start
+For running FE(client) inside the folder client/ run these commands:
+1.npm install
+2.npm start